zzyzxlab/tao.js/packages/docs/src/content/basics/chaining.md

 ## Must use AppCon Constructor

-The TAO **only** reacts to `AppCon`s which are returned from handlers and not any other form of an Application Context or taople.
+The TAO **only** reacts to `AppCon`s which are returned from handlers and not any other form of an Application Context or trigram.
 The TAO will **not** inspect the return value of a handler other than to determine if it is of `AppCon` type.